ironhack-labs/data-labs/module-2/lab-regression-analysis/README.md

 ## Deliverables

-- 'lab-regression-analysis.ipynb' with your responses
+- 'your-code.ipynb' with your responses

 ## Submission